kevintsander/odin-recipes/README.md

 # odin-recipes
-The Odin Project - Recipes
+This project follows the tutorial for The Odin Project recipes.

+Will learn basic HTML structure.